jackrobertscott/hobson-180221/README.md

 ## Response Standards

-Endpoints should return information is a specific format that is easy to read on the client.
+Endpoints should return information in a specific format so that it is easy to read on the client.

 The following standards are inspired by the work done on JSend.
 See there standards [here](https://labs.omniti.com/labs/jsend).